DanielleSpring/Final-Project/README.md

 -
 ## **Dashboard:**
-We used JavaScript to create and host our dashboard using HeroKu.
-It will be directly tied to our Postgres database hosted on Heroku via a direct connection.
+We will use Tableau to create our Dashboard and use HeroKu to host it.
+It will be directly tied to our PostgreSQL and MongoDb database.

 Our dashboard will be presented with charts showing: